 To position both our recruiters and students for success, preselect lists are due back to the Rockwell Career Center eight days after the student resume submission due date.
-The specific deadline for your company's preselect list can be found on the Bauer Career Gateway website in the Employer Campus Recruitment Calendar.
+The specific deadline for your company's preselect list can be found on the On-Campus Recruiting page.
+Click on Requesting an Interview Schedule for the most current calendar.
 If the Rockwell Career Center does not receive the preselect list or an update from the recruiting partner by the due date, we offer the following options:

 If the recruiter does not express a preference, the default option will be to reschedule the on-campus interview date.

 Students and employers are expected to prepare for and keep all interview appointments.
 A student missing an interview is asked to write a letter of apology to the recruiter and their on campus recruiting privileges are suspended until this letter is received and approved by our office.

 Students may not be asked to miss class for an interview.

 Communicating Student Status

 It is important that both the employer and student keep an open line of communication throughout the interview, offer, and evaluation processes.
 All companies should establish and maintain, at most, a four-week window of communication with candidates throughout the process.
 For example, if your interview was March 15, please send a follow-up communication no later that April 15, even if the message simply states your process is continuing and that candidates will be notified by an approximate date.

 All candidates not selected for further consideration also should receive notification of their final status once the selection process has been concluded.

 - Any organization requiring a monetary investment is excluded from participation in the On-campus recruiting program.

 - Employers may only recruit on campus for existing job vacancies or those which will exist by the time a candidate is available for employment with your organization.